lookstechnical/door-surgeon/content/pages/double-glazed-unit-service.md

   - type: checklist
     heading: Our Double Glazed Unit Service
     highlight: ""
-    item:
+    items:
       - heading: Misted or Foggy Glass Replacement
         description: Remove unsightly condensation trapped between panes with a like-for-like replacement.
       - heading: Seal Repairs and Resealing
+        description:
-        description: " Fix draughts and leaks by repairing or replacing worn seals to ensure proper insulation."
+          " Fix draughts and leaks by repairing or replacing worn seals to ensure proper insulation."
       - heading: Cracked or Broken Glass Repairs
+        description:
-        description: Replace damaged panes to restore the safety, appearance, and efficiency of your windows.
+          Replace damaged panes to restore the safety, appearance, and efficiency of your windows.
       - heading: Upgrades to Energy-Efficient Units
+        description:
-        description: Upgrade older units with modern, energy-efficient double glazing for enhanced performance.
+          Upgrade older units with modern, energy-efficient double glazing for enhanced performance.
       - heading: Custom Sizes and Shapes
+        description:
-        description: We can repair or replace double-glazed units of any size or design, tailored to your specific needs.
+          We can repair or replace double-glazed units of any size or design, tailored to your specific needs.
     desc: Comprehensive Solutions for All Double-Glazing Issues
   - type: hero